 Wi-Fi technology has improved greatly in recent years, but it’s not one-size-fits-all, especially when it comes to businesses.
-Large office spaces with heavy traffic typically utilize Wi-Fi access points, while small offices with limited users are more likely to have Wi-Fi routers and range extenders.
+Large office spaces with heavy traffic typically utilise Wi-Fi access points, while small offices with limited users are more likely to have Wi-Fi routers and range extenders.
 Let’s take a look at how their features compare to find the best Wi-Fi solution for you.

 An access point is a device that creates a wireless local area network, or WLAN, usually in an office or large building.
 An access point connects to a wired router, switch, or hub via an Ethernet cable, and projects a Wi-Fi signal to a designated area.
-For example, if you want to enable Wi-Fi access in your company's reception area but don’t have a router within range, you can install an access point near the front desk and run an Ethernet cable through the ceiling back to the server room.
+For example, if you want to enable Wi-Fi access in your company's reception area but don’t have a router within range, you can instal an access point near the front desk and run an Ethernet cable through the ceiling back to the server room.

 As its name implies, a range extender lengthens the reach of an existing Wi-Fi network.
 Since range extenders connect wirelessly to Wi-Fi routers, they must be placed where the Wi-Fi router's signal is already strong, not in the location of the actual dead spot.
 For instance, if your router is in the basement of a two-story building, installing a range extenderon the ground floor (where coverage from the Wi-Fi router is still strong) will eliminate potential dead zones on the second floor.

 While range extenders are great for home Wi-Fi networks, they’re not efficient for modern businesses.
 This is because they can only support a limited number of devices at one time, usually no more than 20.
 While range extenders do increase the coverage of a Wi-Fi router, they do not increase its available bandwidth.
 Depending on the number of devices you have connected simultaneously, a range extender could end up weighing down your connection.